-Rupture d’équilibre has been performed in Aberdeen, Beijing, Brussels, Crest, Mexico City, Montréal and Saint Petersburg…
+Rupture d’équilibre has been performed in Aberdeen, Athens, Beijing, Brussels, Crest, Mexico City, Montréal and Saint Petersburg…

 A virtual pendulum, simulated on a computer by a damped harmonic oscillator, crosses zones whose boundaries are defined interactively by the user.
 Each zone is programmed to trigger a sonic event which is variable in intensity, timbre and / or frequency, depending on the speed of the pendulum when it enters the zone.